schorschii/OCO-Server/docs/Packages.md

 ## Group Packages
 You can group multiple package (versions) together - e.g. into a group called 'Base Packages' to easily install all basic software packages (which should be available on all computers in your domain) on new computers.

+These are static, manually filled groups.
+In contrast to that, you can create a report if you want a "dynamic group" whose contents is automatically filled/updated based on various criteria (e.g. "all packages which are not installed on any computers").

 ## Dependencies
 You can reference other packages to one package to make them dependent on one another.